John Martin (meteorologist): Works

-Martin edited an account of Tonga from William Mariner.
+Martin edited an account of Tonga from William Mariner, who had arrived on Tonga on the Port au Prince, serving as captain's clerk, and was held captive.
 It appeared as An Account of the Natives of the Tonga Islands, in the South Pacific Ocean, with an original Grammar and Vocabulary of their Language.
 Compiled and arranged from the extensive communications of Mr. William Mariner, several years resident in those Islands, 2 vols.
 London, 1817; 2nd edit.
 1818.
-It was also reprinted as vol. xiii. of Constable's Miscellany; a French translation appeared at Paris in November 1817.
+It was also reprinted as vol. xiii. of Constable's Miscellany.
 Mariner had been detained in Tonga from 1806 to 1810.
+Over the next few years there was an American edition published at Boston, and translations appeared in French and German.